32blit/32blit-sdk/docs/Windows.md

 ```

 You will either need to add that to your PATH, or run the tools as `py -m ttblit ...` instead of `32blit ...`.

+## Using Visual Studio
+To build using Visual Studio [see here](Windows-VisualStudio.md).
+The rest of these instructions cover command-line builds.

 ## Building & Running on 32Blit